 ‘Blue is the color, football is the game.
 We’re all together, and winning is our aim.
 So cheer us on through the sun and rain (they forgot the cold) ’cause Chelsea, Chelsea, Chelsea is our name.’ ( Refrain-refrain-refrain.)

 And then as one, Stamford Bridge empties on the final whistle.
 When the home side wins you of course walk out singing.
 The chorus dujour was: ‘We’re Top of the League’.
 Just keep chanting it as you walk.
 ‘We’re Top of the League’.
 Over and over.
 Louder each time.
 As a Jets fan, I’ve waited 46 years to croon those words.
 Figuring I don’t have another 46 remaining and nothing in the Jets future to indicate otherwise, I thought what the heck and joined in.
-It felt really good to be ‘top of the league’ for once, even if I had to steal it for a night.
+It felt really good to be ‘top of the league’ for once, even if I had to borrow it for a night.

 Birmingham pal Adam Cohen, a closet Premier League fan and West Ham (nee Oakland Raider type) supporter, told me that the Premier League atmosphere will be better than any college football game I’ve ever been to.
 I’m not going to debate it but if it’s Alabama-LSU or Alabama-Auburn and it’s 45 minutes from my driveway, that’s where you’ll probably find me next time.